DeMarcus Cousins Could Be ‘Consolation Prize’ For Lakers Or Knicks, League Executive Tells ‘Bleacher Report’

 Last week, Golden State Warriors center DeMarcus Cousins went down with a leg injury during Game 2 of the team’s first-round playoff series against the Los Angeles Clippers.
-As NBC Sports Bay Area reported, Warriors head coach Steve Kerr believes that it’s “highly unlikely” Cousins will be able to return at some point in the postseason, and with that in mind, many league observers now believe Cousins might have lost a lot of value as he prepares to enter free agency this summer.
+As NBC Sports Bay Area reported, Warriors head coach Steve Kerr believes that it’s “highly unlikely” Cousins will be able to return at some point in the postseason.
+With that in mind, many league observers now believe Cousins might have lost a lot of value as he prepares to enter free agency this summer.

 However, a new report suggests that there could be some teams, including the Los Angeles Lakers and New York Knicks, that could sign Cousins if they can’t land a top free agent in the offseason.

-In an article published on Tuesday, Bleacher Report‘s Ken Berger took a look at Cousins’ current situation, citing multiple NBA executives, including one from the Western Conference who reportedly said that the former All-Star big man could lose up to $150 million in the free-agent market due to his injury history.
+In an article published on Tuesday, Bleacher Report‘s Ken Berger took a look at Cousins’ current situation, citing multiple NBA executives — including one from the Western Conference — who reportedly said that the former All-Star big man could lose up to $150 million in the free-agent market due to his injury history.
 While it was noted that Cousins’ torn quadriceps muscle might not require surgery, Berger also cited physical therapist Dr. Kingsley Yew, who told him that such injuries are normally suffered by older athletes.
 Cousins, by comparison, is only 28-years-old and still in what should be the prime of his NBA career.

 Talking about DeMarcus Cousins’ prospects heading into the summer of 2019, Berger wrote that it’s “all but certain” that the big man won’t return to the Golden State Warriors, who can only offer him a 20 percent raise that would pay him $6.4 million in the 2019-20 season.
 Given the number of teams with enough salary cap space to sign at least one top-tier free agent, one unnamed Eastern Conference executive reportedly told Berger that the Warriors could easily be beaten out by a team that fails to land “one of the big fish” in the 2019 offseason.